 The Company is subject to interest rate risk through volatility in cash flows generated by interest bearing financial instruments.
 The risk is that movements in interest rates could affect returns and income.
-Interest rate risk is managed by investing in a range of short term fixed rate deposits.
+Interest rate risk is managed by investing in a range of short term fixed rate deposits as well as longer term variable rate corporate bonds.
 Interest rate risk is minimised as the short term fixed deposits allow for regular reinvestment in line with interest rate movements.
-See Note 14 for the impact to surplus by a change in interest rate on investments held by the Company at 30 June 2021.
+See Note 14 for the impact to surplus by a change in interest rate on investments held by the Company at 30 June 2022.